Skip to main content

 The transducer is covered with a condom or other sterile latex shield.
 Then it is inserted, like a tampon, into your vagina.
 You should have little discomfort during the test, which usually takes less than half an hour to complete.

-Before the test, you may be asked to drink liquids so you have a full bladder.
-This may cause temporary discomfort, but gives a “landmark” to locate your uterus.
+Before the test, you may be asked to empty your bladder or drink liquids so you have a full bladder.
+A full bladder may cause temporary discomfort, but gives a “landmark” to locate your uterus.
 It also helps make the image clearer.